Tutorial: Build an API Gateway REST API with AWS integration - Amazon API Gateway

 Step 4: Specify method settings and test the method

-To specify settings for the GET method and then test it
+To test the GET method

 { "ListTopicsResponse": { "ListTopicsResult": { "NextToken": null, "Topics": [ { "TopicArn": "arn:aws:sns:us-east-1:80398EXAMPLE:MySNSTopic-1" }, { "TopicArn": "arn:aws:sns:us-east-1:80398EXAMPLE:MySNSTopic-2" }, ... { "TopicArn": "arn:aws:sns:us-east-1:80398EXAMPLE:MySNSTopic-N" } ] }, "ResponseMetadata": { "RequestId": "abc1de23-45fa-6789-b0c1-d2e345fa6b78" } } }